chutter/FilterZone/README.md

 file.export: if a name is provided, the table is saved to file
 overwrite: if TRUE overwrites file if it exists; FALSE the dataset is skipped dataset.name: a unique name for your dataset. i.e. exons, introns, UCEs alignment.type: select the format of the alignment.
-Phylip is avaialble for now, will be expanded in the future.
+Phylip is avaialble, will be expanded in the future.
 ```

 The summary table created by the function has the following columns: